realworldazure/azure-resume/README.md

 Edit the index.html in the frontend folder in the azure-resume project

 Create main.js in the frontend folder of your project

+Create the Azure Function using the steps outlined in the video

+Add the AzureResumeConnectionString variable to local.settings.json

+Create the Counter.cs file

+Update GetResumeCounter.cs